nrfconnect/sdk-nrf/samples/matter/template/README.rst

 As a result, the device can join the Thread network and communicate with other Thread devices in the network.

 To start the commissioning procedure, the controller must get the commissioning information from the Matter accessory device.
-The data payload, which includes the device discriminator and setup PIN code, is encoded within a QR code, printed to the UART console.
+The data payload includes the device discriminator and setup PIN code.
+The payload is encoded within a QR code, printed to the UART console.

 Configuration
 *************